How to Tag Your Items

-- Please ONLY use safety pins to attach your tags to clothing, blankets, etc. Other methods of attaching tags (staples, tape, straight pins) could damage the item and will result in the item being pulled from the floor.
+- Please use either a tagging gun or a large SAFETY pin to attach your tags to clothing, blankets, etc. Other methods of attaching tags (staples, tape, straight pins) could damage the item and will result in the item being pulled from the floor.

 - Use STRONG clear tape (packing tape) or string to attach cards to plastic toys.

 - For shoes: tie shoes together using laces, string, or zip ties.
 Ballet slippers or any other shoe that will not tie together well can be placed in a Ziploc bags.
 Attach tag to the sole of the shoe (or outside of bag).

 - All clothing should have tag safety pinned on the garment’s left side (the right side if you are facing it), preferably in upper corner.